James-Bray19/Lightweight-Matrix-Library/docs/documentation.md

 # LML Documentation

-This library provides a collection of functions for efficient manipulation and operation on matrices.
-The library is designed for embedded systems and offers functionality for generating matrices, retrieving data, performing matrix operations, editing matrices, and various miscellaneous functions.
+Lightweight Matrix Library (LML) is a collection of functions designed for efficient manipulation and operation on matrices.
+This library is specifically tailored for embedded systems, offering functionality for generating matrices, retrieving data, performing matrix operations, editing matrices, and various miscellaneous functions.

 ## Matrix Structure
 ```c